AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 #### @return tag

-In general, method return type signatures should be prefered over `@return` type annotations.
+In general, method return type signatures should be preferred over `@return` type annotations.
 If that is not possible due to ambiguous return types or backward compatibility constraints, the `@return` type annotation must be used.
 If there is no explicit return statement in a method or function or a return statement without a value, a `void` return type must be declared in the method signature.
 For example: